Last Updated on July 4, 2025 by Maged kamel

 The difference between the cash flow in and out diagram.

-The cash inflows are the sources of cash as receipts, revenues, Incomes, and savings generated by project and business activity.
+The cash inflows are the sources of cash, including receipts, revenues, Incomes, and savings generated by project and business activities.

 The inflows are represented by a plus or positive sign(+), which is why it is called cash inflows.

-While cash outflows are the sources for cash out such as costs.
-An amount that has to be paid, or spent to buy or obtain something.
-While disbursements are the payments from a loan, expenses are the costs required for something.
+While cash outflows are the sources for cash out, such as costs.
+An amount that must be paid or spent to buy or obtain something.
+While disbursements refer to payments made from a loan, expenses denote the costs incurred for a particular purpose.

 A compulsory contribution to state revenue.

-The cash outflows are the sources for cash out such as costs, An amount that has to be paid, or spent to buy or obtain something.
-While disbursements are the payments from a loan, expenses are the costs required for something or taxes which is a compulsory contribution to state revenue.
+The cash outflows are the sources of cash out, such as costs, which are amounts that have to be paid or spent to buy or obtain something.
+While disbursements are the payments from a loan, expenses are the costs required for something or taxes, which is a compulsory contribution to state revenue.

-When a project involves only costs, the minus sign may be omitted for some techniques such as benefit /cost analysis.
+When a project involves only costs, the minus sign may be omitted for specific techniques, such as benefit-cost analysis.

 An example of a cash flow in and out diagram.

 This is an example of a cash flow in and out diagram, for 5 years, the X-axis represents the time scale.
-The axis is divided into 5 equal spaces from 0 to 5.
+The axis is divided into five equal spaces from 0 to 5.

-What matters is the cash flow is the plus sign (+) for cash in and the minus sign (-) for the cash out this is shown in the vertical axis.
-At time t=0 is the present and t=1 is at the end of the period after one year.
+This is shown on the vertical axis.
+At time t = 0, the present is considered, and t = 1 represents the end of the period, one year later.
 We assume that the periods are in years for now.

 The time scale is set for 5 years, since the end of the year, the convention places cash flows at the end of a year, the “1” marks the end of year 1, as shown in this cash flow at the end of the first year there is money received represented by an upward arrow.

-At the end of the second year, payment is done or cash-out or outflows or expenses and there is an arrow pointing downwards.
+At the end of the second year, payment is made, or cash-out or outflows or expenses, and there is an arrow pointing downwards.

 At the end of the third year, there are expenses as well represented by an arrow pointing downwards, it is expected to have cash-in at the end of the fifth year for which the income is unknown.